craftkit/craft-uikit/README.md

 Its first element is used for **this.root**.

 When you define `id` and `class` for the root element, you have to name it as 'root'.
-This is simplify cascading super class style sheet.
+This will simplify to cascade style-sheet of super class.

 ```javascript
 template(componentId){